Chymyst/chymyst-core/docs/chymyst02.md

 ```

-In this chemistry, a single `access()` molecule will allow one Reader or one Writer to proceed with its work.
+In this chemistry, a single `access()` molecule will allow one Reader or one Writer to proceed with work.
 However, after the work is done, the `access()` molecule will be gone, and no reactions will start.
 To remedy this, we need to emit `access()` at the end of both reactions: